spatialos/csharp-worker-template/README.md

 ```
 <SchemaInputDir Include="$(SolutionDir)\..\SpatialOS\schema" />
 ```
 Note that depending on your target project, you may need more than one schema input directory.
-You may need to link to the standard schema library for example.
+You can specify multiple schema input directories by separating each one with a `;`.
 Once you've done this, you can delete the placeholder `schema` directory.

 ## Building the solution

-* Open the solution in JetBrains Rider, Visual Studio, Visual Studio Code and select and build the  `x64` platform.
+* Open the solution in JetBrains Rider, Visual Studio, or Visual Studio Code and select and build the  `x64` platform.
 * Or, build directly using `dotnet build Workers.sln -p:Platform=x64`.

 ## Running the worker